wacncontent/CustomizeTool/removeCommentOutput2/articles/biztalk-services/biztalk-dashboard-monitor-scale-tabs.md

 <td><strong>Connection Information</strong> of the Access Control Namespace</td>
 <td>When you select Connection Information, then the Access Control Namespace, Default Issuer, and Default Key are displayed.
 You can copy these values.
 <br/><br/>
-You can also open the Access Control Management Portal. <a HREF="http://go.microsoft.com/fwlink/p/?LinkID=285670">Create an Access control Namespace</a> provides more information on the Access Control Management Portal.</td>
+You can also open the Access Control Portal. <a HREF="http://go.microsoft.com/fwlink/p/?LinkID=285670">Create an Access control Namespace</a> provides more information on the Access Control Portal.</td>
 </tr>

 <tr>